 The orbs and landscapes you create have no life forms yet they show signs of life.
 What is your intention?

-Though the scenes in my work show signs of life rather than abandoned ruins, I never show people or other life forms as I believe that by doing so, it would create distance between the viewer and the work.
+Though the scenes in my work show signs of life rather than abandoned ruins, I never show sign of people or other life forms because by doing so it would create distance between the viewer and the work.
 I would like for the viewer to feel as though they are the life form that should exist in the world depicted.

 The orbs represent the Earth.
 Earth is, both the largest world-domain that currently exists for humans, and at the same time, merely a tiny spot in the vastness of the universe.
 I believe that this view of earth is a universal, shared value among us.